 Of course you’ll want to hear the uplifting trance tracks from his 2013 Intense album, but don’t expect a hit procession.
 Armin’s keen on guiding ravers through an exploration of trance music… and we reckon it’ll be worth the ride.

 The first (and slightly cheaper) round of tickets is now on sale.
-For a closer look into the show’s evolution, have a look at the series of web episodes put together by Armin’s crew – the first one is below.
-You can see interviews with Armin and his collaborative team and even watch them rehearsing.
-It’s fascinating, but if we hear the word intense one more time, we might just punch something.… Read more
+For a closer look into the show’s evolution, have a look at the series of web episodes put together by Armin’s crew – the first one is below.… Read more

 Many of the biggest names in music have graced the stage of the Super Bowl halftime show: Michael Jackson.
 Madonna.
 U2.
 Bruce Springsteen.
 Prince.
 Brian Boitano and Dorothy Hamill.
 Oh good, you’re paying attention.
 While not all of the performances have been the equivalent of a gold medal-winning figure skating program, there have been quite a few spectacles during the show’s 47-year run.
 As it is with Super Bowl commercials, you will want to stay glued to the TV set when the intermission begins.

 In preparation for this year’s performance featuring Bruno Mars and the Red Hot Chili Peppers, we present to you the five most sensational Super Bowl halftime shows of all time.
 We can’t promise you a sequel to Nipplegate, but there’s a strong chance you will find out how the nipples of RHCP bassist Flea react to 30-degree weather.
 Get your popcorn ready!

 5. Bruce Springsteen and the E Street Band (2009)